gonzojive/sbcl/src/pcl/BOOTSTRAP.markdown

 *  `%method-function` (`!defstruct-with-alternate-metaclass`)

-Also contains a bunch of support functions and macros for working with funcallable instances (FSC stands for funcallabe standard class) and standard-instances.
+Also contains a bunch of support functions and macros for working with funcallable instances (FSC stands for funcallable standard class) and standard-instances.

 Scattered, poorly documented functions/macros: